-This course introduces students to the rapidly growing field of neuroscience, which is the study of the biology of the nervous system and its relationship to behavior and disease.
+This lecture course introduces students to the rapidly growing field of neuroscience.
 The course covers topics ranging from neuronal structure and function, communication at the synapse, membrane receptors and intra- and intercellular signaling systems, to the gross organization of the brain and spinal cord, the processing of sensory information, the programming of motor responses, and higher functions such as learning, memory, cognition, and speech.
-While the course is introductory in nature, the level of instruction is rigorous and treats many of the topics in some depth.
 Prerequisite(s): Exit or exemption from Learning Support Reading, English, and Mathematics; BIOL1107; BLAB 1107; BIOL 1108; BLAB 1108